 How to get a competitor's match score?

-Your score is a total that is added up from all of the individual stages to get a total score, and the lowest overall time or score is the match winner.
+Your score is the total sum of each stage score to get a total score, and the lowest overall time or score is the match winner.

 A Stop Plate are the steel targets that will end your run on a stage.
-You can shoot the other plates in any order, but these steel targets must be last.
+You can shoot the other plates in any order, but these steel targets must be last you shoot in all of the standardized stages.

-Can you give me a breakdown of Steel Challenge?
+Can you give me a breakdown of SC?

 The Steel Challenge Shooting Association (SCSA) was founded in 1981 by Mike Fichman and Mike Dalton as a way to promote the sport of shooting steel targets.